 top of page

-The small individual choices we each make every day are either part of the solution to climate change and environmental degradation, or part of the problem.
-All the small things we do add up and really do make a difference.
-What kind of difference do you want to create?
+The small individual choices we each make every day are either part of the solution to environmental degradation, or part of the problem.
+Well-considered choices add up and can make a big difference!

-• Did you know that all the paper products we use for brunches at Amazing Grace (paper plates, cups, napkins, paper towels, and wooden coffee stirrers) are compostable?
+• The paper products we use for brunches at Amazing Grace (paper plates, cups, napkins, paper towels, and wooden coffee stirrers) are compostable.
 Please dispose of these, as well as food waste, in the green compost bin.

-• Switch from halogen and incandescent bulbs to LEDs, which use MUCH LESS energy.
-They have come down in price and also now come in a "warmer" white color and can replace practically any style of bulb.
+• Switch from halogen and incandescent bulbs to LEDs, which use much less energy.
+Prices are competitive and are more available in a "warmer" white color and can replace practically any style of bulb.

 • Eat less meat and more plant foods.
 If you eat meat, choose meat that is organically produced and NOT factory farmed (which is less healthy to eat, is highly polluting to our water and our air, as well as being inhumane to the animals.)